aharshit123456/ddpm/README.md

 ## Game
 To understand the model and it's workings, we're working on a cool cute little game where the user is the UNET reverser/diffusion model and is tasked to denoise the images with noise made of grids of lines.

+Use [learndiffusion.vercel.app](learndiffusion.vercel.app) to access the primitive version of the game.
+You can also contribute to the game by checking out at the diffusion_game branch.
+A new model showcase will also be added such that the model's weights are loaded from the internet, model's files are installed and loaded into a gradio interface for direct use/inference on the vercel.
+Feel free to make changes for the same, issue is opened.

 ## Explanations and Mathematics
 - slides from presentation :
 - notes/explanations : [HERE](slides\notes)